Does Duke superscore the SAT?

 During your junior year, give the SAT a shot.

-What is the best Duke Average SAT for admission?
-The Scholastic Aptitude Test (SAT) is a standardized test that is given to high school students in order to evaluate how well they are prepared for college and to give colleges a single point of data that can be used to compare the qualifications of each individual applicant.
+The Scholastic Aptitude Test (SAT) is a standardized test that is given to high school students to evaluate how well they are prepared for college and to give colleges a single point of data that can be used to compare the qualifications of each individual applicant.

 The scores you received on standardized tests will be considered by college admissions officers, along with your high school grade point average, the subjects you studied in high school, letters of recommendation from previous instructors or mentors, extracurricular activities, admissions interviews, and personal essays.